What is options trading - and how are they traded?

 The trader sells a put option with a strike price of 7,500, expiring in one month.
 The trader receives a premium of £40 for the sale of the option.

-One month later when the option expires, the settlement price is 7,520.
-In this case, the option buyer will not exercise the contact, meaning the trader, who sold the contract, gets to keep the premium of £40 as profit.
+One month later, when the option expires, the settlement price is 7,520.
+In this case, the option buyer will not exercise the contract, meaning the trader, who sold the contract, gets to keep the premium of £40 as profit.

 When should you trade call and puts?

-It’s worth noting that options are not an entry-level investment product.
-They’re a high-risk investment product and your losses can quickly add up in case of losing trades.
+It’s worth noting that options aren’t an entry-level investment product.
+They are a high-risk investment product, and your losses can quickly add up in case of losing trades.

-When you trade options, you can’t attach a stop-loss order or take-profit order to your position as you might with a CFD trade or spread bet.
+When you trade options, you cannot attach a stop-loss order or take-profit order to your position as you might with a CFD trade.

-However, if you buy (go long on) a call or put, your maximum risk is predetermined because your potential loss is limited to the price that you paid for the option, known as the ‘premium’.
+However, if you buy (go long on) a call or put, your maximum risk is predetermined because your potential losses are limited to the price you paid for the option, known as the ‘premium’.

-On the other hand, if you sell (go short on) a call or put, your potential loss is unlimited.
-Overall, you could lose all the funds you've deposited in your account.
-For professional clients, losses can exceed deposits.
+On the other hand, if you sell (go short on) a call or put, your potential losses are unlimited, and you could lose all the funds you have deposited in your account.
+If you are a professional client, your losses can exceed your deposits.

 How to trade options